lucasloisp/latex-templates/README.md

 Select what kind of document you will create (e.g. `ucu-report` or `ucu-slides`), and copy that file over to your working directory.
-Additionally, you must copy over the `prelude.sty` file, as well as (if you are showing code snippets) the `listings-*.sty` files that match the languages you will be using.
+Additionally, you must copy over the `prelude.sty` and `Makefile` files.

-The most important file to copy over is the `Makefile` file.